 Best homeowners insurance in North Carolina of 2021

-The average premium for homeowners insurance in North Carolina is $1,515 per year, which is slightly above the national average of $1,477.
-Your rate will depend on personal factors, such as the age and condition of your home and your credit-based insurance score.
+The average premium for homeowners insurance in North Carolina is $1,295 per year, which is slightly below the national average of $1,312.
+Your cost will depend on numerous rating factors, such as the age and condition of your home and your credit-based insurance score.
 To find the best homeowners insurance in North Carolina, compare quotes from several companies with the same level of coverage.

 The best home insurance companies in North Carolina

-When analyzing North Carolina home insurance, there are a few guidelines that are tried and true.
-To pick these five insurance companies, we looked for competitive rates and range of coverage as well as how third party organizations rank the providers.
-For some of these companies, rating information can be hard to obtain as they are predominantly a specialty insurer.
-For example, Farm Bureau specializes in insuring farms and ranches.
+When analyzing North Carolina home insurance, there are a few guidelines from insurance experts that are tried and true.
+To pick these five insurance companies, Bankrate assessed competitive rates and range of coverage, as well as how third-party organizations rank the carriers.

-If you’re interested in seeing how the best home insurance in North Carolina ranks on the national playing field, take a look at our list of the best homeowners insurance companies of 2021 in the Tar Heel State.
+If you are interested in seeing how the best home insurers in North Carolina rank on the national playing field, take a look at our list of the best homeowners insurance companies of 2021 in the Tar Heel State.

 |Home insurance company||Average annual premium for $250K dwelling||J.D.
 Power customer satisfaction score|

-Erie Insurance is a super-regional carrier that specializes in providing homeowners insurance for East Coast residents in 12 states.
-The company provides the standard range of coverage and discounts but adds a couple of unique features.
+Erie Insurance is a super-regional carrier that specializes in providing homeowners insurance for East Coast residents in 12 states and Washington, D.C.
+The company offers the standard range of property coverages and discounts but adds a couple of unique features.
 Erie includes animal coverage up to $500 and optional coverage for computer and equipment breakdowns.